Friendship Club Social Skills Enrichment Program

-Child Success Center’s Friendship Club is designed for the child, ages 5-8, who is having a difficult time navigating the social landscape of the classroom or group setting and/or building friendships.
+Child Success Center’s Friendship Club is designed for children, ages 4.5 – 11, who are having a difficult time navigating the social landscape of the classroom or group setting and/or building and maintaining friendships.

-Your child may be a good fit for Friendship Club if he/she is experiencing any of the following difficulties in:
+Your child may be a good fit for Friendship Club if he/she is experiencing any of the following difficulties:

 - greeting others, initiating, and maintaining conversations